Continuing Education Activity

 HSV

 Genital or rectal HSV is treated with acyclovir 400 mg 3 times daily or valaciclovir 500 mg twice daily for 5 days.
-Analgesia and saline bathing could soothe the pain.
-Intravenous therapy is an option if the patient tolerates oral treatment poorly.
+Analgesia and saline bathing could soothe the pain, and intravenous therapy is an option if the patient tolerates oral treatment poorly.
 Consider prolonging treatment if new lesions develop.
 For recurrent genital or rectal herpes, lesions are usually mild and may need no specific treatment.
 Symptomatic treatment could help.
 Challenging cases, such as those with recurrence at short intervals, may require referral for specialized advice.
 The partner should also have an examination and treatment if the lesion is active.

 Syphilis

 Syphilis treatment is with penicillin (the drug of choice).
-A single dose of 2.4 mega units of intramuscular benzathine benzylpenicillin is recommended for early syphilis, or 3 doses at weekly intervals with late syphilis.
+A single dose of 2.4 mega units of intramuscular benzathine benzylpenicillin is recommended for early syphilis or 3 doses at weekly intervals with late syphilis.
 Doxycycline could be an alternative treatment for individuals sensitive to penicillin.
 Follow up with patients to ensure clearance from infection and notification are required.[23]

 Differential Diagnosis